BEM vs LSCSS

 Comparisons

 Most teams are not choosing CSS from a blank sheet.
 They are choosing between existing habits, inherited constraints, and team preferences.
-These comparisons focus on trade-offs, not ideology.
+These comparisons are opinionated where it matters: utility-first CSS in HTML is poor architecture for long-lived sites.
+Other approaches are judged on fit, not hype.

 These comparisons are based on implementation experience across real projects, not controlled benchmark testing.